Are News, Updates, and Announcement Blogs Bad for SEO?

 You aren't using primary SEO keywords in your announcement posts, are you?
 The content isn't designed to be evergreen; it's time-sensitive and is only valuable in the period where the news is, well, news.

-Hired VP of Product Example
+Hired Vp Of Product Example

 So, your announcement posts aren't going to give you any value for general queries and only time-sensitive value for very narrow searches where, usually, a social media feed or a third-party news site will be more valuable.